AnomalyAID: Reliable Interpretation for Semi-supervised Network Anomaly Detection: Introduction

-Recently, some research has proposed techniques for interpreting machine learning model decisions by identifying key features that significantly influence the final prediction \cite{montavon2018methods,ribeiro2016should_lime,lundberg2017unified_shap,guo2018_lemna}.
-Predominant approaches include local/model-agnostic \cite{ribeiro2016should,ribeiro2018anchors,guidotti2018local,lundberg2017unified,guo2018_lemna} and global \cite{fisher2019all,9817459} methods that focus on interpreting individual and clusters predictions for a given black-box classifier.
+Recently, some research has proposed techniques for interpreting machine learning model decisions by identifying key features that significantly influence the final prediction \cite{ribeiro2016should_lime,lundberg2017unified_shap,guo2018_lemna}.
+Predominant approaches include local/model-agnostic \cite{ribeiro2016should,ribeiro2018anchors,lundberg2017unified_shap,guo2018_lemna} and global \cite{fisher2019all,9817459} methods that focus on interpreting individual and cluster predictions for a given black-box classifier.
 These interpreters either try to approximate the local decision boundary using a linear algorithm to find key features of the given input, or they perturb the current input's feature values or permute features of a cluster and observe the model’s feedback to pinpoint the most influential ones.
 Security operators can use these interpreted key features to better understand model decisions \cite{guidotti2018survey}.
-Existing work like \cite{fong2017interpretable,shrikumar2017learning,zhou2016learning,zintgraf2017visualizing,9817459,mothilal2020explaining,shrikumar2017learning_deeplift} predominantly focuses on interpreting supervised/unsupervised models in non-security domains, while some existing interpreters like \cite{han2021deepaid,liu2017contextual_coin,yang2021cade,wei2023xnids} are proposed for security-related applications.
-However, these studies cannot be directly used for semi-supervised network anomaly detection.
-Furthermore, studies indicate that the explanation results provided by existing interpreters lack consensus \cite{fan2020can}, leading to confusion regarding their trustworthiness.
-To our best knowledge, although a few studies examine the reliability of existing interpreters \cite{fan2020can,yeh2019fidelity,camburu2019can}, they mainly focus on developing more effective evaluation metrics rather than improving the reliability of interpreters' results.
+Existing work like \cite{fong2017interpretable,shrikumar2017learning,9817459,mothilal2020explaining,shrikumar2017learning_deeplift,han2021deepaid,wei2023xnids} predominantly focuses on interpreting supervised/unsupervised models in various applications.
+However, the field of developing reliable interpretation for semi-supervised network anomaly detection remains unexplored.
 Fig. \ref{fig:problem} illustrates the process of a classifier analyzing network traffic data and producing decisions, such as identifying whether the traffic is anomalous or benign.
-Various interpretability methods, including LIME, DeepLIFT, Lemna, and so on, generate different key features (e.g., "Flow Bytes/s," "Idle Max," "Fwd IAT Min"), leading to confusion for the security analyst.
+Various interpretability methods, including LIME \cite{ribeiro2016should_lime}, DeepLIFT \cite{shrikumar2017learning_deeplift}, and Lemna \cite{guo2018_lemna}, generate different key features (e.g., "Flow Bytes/s," "Idle Max," and "Fwd IAT Min"), leading to confusion for the security analyst.
 The inconsistency in these explanations raises uncertainty regarding the reliability of the interpretations.